 There is a multitude of natural, holistic approaches to addressing asthma in dogs.
 Here are some of the most popular and successful natural remedies for asthma in dogs:

 Quercetin: This natural solution is located in the peels of certain fruits and vegetables.
 Quercetin is a flavonoid, a plant-based compound full of potent antioxidant properties.
 This particular flavonoid is a natural antihistamine and anti-inflammatory.

 Inula helenium: This herb has been used for centuries to treat breathing issues.
 Inula helenium is effective in treating asthma as well as bronchitis and coughs.
 It has a soothing and calming effect as well.

 Mullein and licorice root: Both of these herbs fight inflammations and help reduce coughing.

 Echinacea and Oregon grape herb: These two herbs contribute to strengthening the immune system, and a stronger immune system means a lower occurrence of asthma.

 Oxygen therapy: This is an excellent natural remedy for us in emergency situations.
 A small oxygen cylinder is used to administer oxygen directly to your dog.
-For chronic asthmatic cases, having an oxygen cylinder at home would be a good idea.
+For chronic asthmatic cases, having a vet-prescribed oxygen cylinder at home would be a good idea.